The Ultimate Guide to Cleaning Fiberglass Boat Effectively

 If you want to get that showroom shine, you have to start with the right gear.
 Seriously, walking out to the dock with a bottle of dish soap and an old rag is the fastest way to a frustrating afternoon and a dull, scratched-up hull.

 Having your kit ready to go before you start makes all the difference.
-We’re talking a good marine soap, a soft-bristle brush, some non-scratch pads, and a big stack of microfiber towels.
+A good marine soap, a soft-bristle brush, some non-scratch pads, and a big stack of microfiber towels are all essential.
 Don't forget the safety essentials like gloves and glasses, either.
 A little prep work here saves you from causing accidental damage and ensures the whole process goes smoothly.

 Gathering Your Fiberglass Boat Cleaning Arsenal